unionai-oss/union-rag/README.md

    --question 'Write a flytekit workflow that trains an sklearn model on the wine dataset.'
 ```

+Refer to the [EVALUATION.md](./EVALUATION.md) section to learn how to evaluate the RAG workflows.

 ## Slack App Deployment

 <details>